 Small London also known as “Piccolo London” among locals is a small street in Flaminio district which has houses designed in traditional London style on both sides of the road.
 This street that was once designed to bring new urban excitement to the city now serves as a hidden gem waiting to be explored more.

 4- Tor Marancia Street Art

 22 marvelous and unique artworks covering the façades of apartments in the vicinity of Quartiere XX Ardeatino!
-I found out about this place while I was digging into hidden gems of Rome.
 Having been located a bit further from the Garbatella vicinity, this area is actually quite calm and peaceful.

 Quartiere XX Ardeatino is a residencial area with some beautiful street settings.
 Upon wandering around, you will be seeing some old Italian grandpa’s chatting and playing chess or some other locals who enjoy their never-ending siestas in parks, small espresso bars.

 5-Parco degli Acquedotti